tutek1/DTLabs/03_Platformer2D/lab03.md

 ### Reset on collision
 You can decide what happens when the player touches the cables.
-For now, before we add the **2DPlatforming** game to the **3D** game, I want to just reset the scene.
+For now, before we add the **2D Platforming** game to the **3D** game, I want to just reset the current scene.

 We can do this by changing the `print` line to:
 ```GDScript